 It’s challenging to keep up all the different offers of support that the government releases, understanding how they work or even where to access them.
 In terms of adding to your workforce, there are some opportunities they you may wish to consider exploring.

 There are many benefits to hiring an apprentice and if you are in a position to be able to employ one in the current climate, there are some additional benefits on top of these.

-In England, the government has set out their plans to support employers and aid economic recovery by offering between £1,500 and £2,000, If you hire an apprentice between August 1st, 2020 and January 31st, 2021
+In England, the government has set out their plans to support employers and aid economic recovery by offering £3,000, If you hire an apprentice between April 1st, 2021 and September 30th 2021

 To access this, you will need to make the claim directly with the government Apprenticeship Service, then you will receive direct payment in two equal instalments at day 90 and day 365 of the apprenticeship.
 There is no limit to the number of apprentices you can take on and therefore the number of incentive payments you can receive!

 There are a few conditions, they must be a new apprentice that you hire, and they cannot have worked for you within the last 6 months, prior to their (apprenticeship) contract start date.

 Apprentices who have been made redundant are eligible if they are a new employee to your organisation.
 To receive the second instalment, the apprentice must have at least one year (356 days) of training left to complete.